-Integrative psychiatry is seen as a holistic form of treatment.
-In other words, the whole of a person is looked at, and not just different parts.
-Integrative psychiatry does have conventional methods, such as prescribing medications, but it also has personalized and complementary ways to help a person as well.
-Integrative psychiatry believes that there are different situations where a person may need a different form of therapy.
+Integrative psychiatry is a holistic form of treatment.
+In this discipline, clients are looked at as a whole instead of in parts.
+Integrative psychiatry can involve conventional methods, such as prescribing medications, but can also involve personalized and complementary support methods.
+Integrative psychiatry posits different situations where a person may benefit from a unique form of treatment.

-Integrative psychiatry may use different forms of treatment.
-These can include:
+Integrative psychiatry may use different forms of treatment, including but not limited to the following:

 The Principles Of Integrative Psychiatry

-- Integrative psychiatry uses different models of treatment.
-They, well, integrate, and this is where the name comes from.
-It's believed that conventional psychiatry, which uses diagnosing, psychotherapy, and medication, can be combined with other ways of treatment, such as being mindful, massages, supplements, and other forms of alternative or untraditional medicine.
+Integrative psychiatry uses different models of treatment that integrate into one.
+Conventional psychiatry, which primarily uses diagnosing and medication, can be combined with other forms of treatment, such as mindfulness, massages, supplements, and other alternative or untraditional medicine formats.

 Myths About Integrative Psychiatry